Darlene Conley: Illness and death

 Conley became ill in 2004 due to a fall that broke several bones.
 She recovered from the fall and returned to work (although she was usually seated during her scenes).
 Reports surfaced in the media in the fall of 2006 that Conley had surgery and received treatment for stomach cancer.
 Conley died on January 14, 2007.
 B&B featured a tribute to Conley; John McCook presented the tribute, which featured her memorable moments on the show.

-Sally Spectra is still a character on B&B. Sally's absence has been explained by having her son CJ tell his father, Clarke (and viewers), that Sally had taken a permanent vacation in St. Tropez.
+On The Bold and the Beautiful, Sally Spectra remained a character.
+Sally's absence was explained by her son CJ telling his father, Clarke (and viewers), that Sally had taken a permanent vacation in St. Tropez.
 Head writer Brad Bell said that Sally is "bigger than life" and will live on forever.

 In late 2007, Sally decided to sell her fashion house.
 Nick Marone and Jackie Marone bought Spectra and ran the company; in a later story in 2017, the show revisited many of the storylines of Sally Spectra to introduce a new younger character, also named Sally, who is the niece of the original Sally Spectra.
 The younger Spectra relaunched the house of Spectra fashion line.
 In addition, the show brought back the character of CJ to appear in several episodes.